-December 5, 2014
+December 8, 2015

-According to the state of Rhode Island, each of the approximately 900,000 cars registered within the state is free of mechanical defects, has only "minor surface scratching with a high gloss finish and shine," an interior that "reflects minimal soiling and wear," and "all equipment in complete working order.
+According to the state of Rhode Island, each of the approximately 900,000 cars registered within the state is free of mechanical defects, has only "minor surface scratching with a high gloss finish and shine," an interior that "reflects minimal soiling and wear," and "all equipment in complete working order."
 Such a presumption defies reality.

-Although by definition must Rhode Island cars will be of average retail value, the Vehicle Value Commission has used - and continues to adhere to - a perception of Rhode Island as an automotive utopia, where all cars are as pristine at 16 years as they are the day they are driven off the lot.
-As a result, Rhode Island drivers have been faced with heavy taxes and, disturbingly, denied any meaningful appeal process to have their vehicles recognized fairly.
+Although by definition most Rhode Island cars will be of average retail value, the Vehicle Value Commission has promoted - and continues to adhere to - a perception of Rhode Island as an automotive utopia, where all cars are as pristine at 16 years as they are the day they are driven off the lot.
+As a result, Rhode Island drivers have been faced with heavy taxes and, disturbingly, denied any meaningful appeal process to have the value of their vehicles assessed fairly.
 This can and must change.
+And so, as we have done for many years, we come before the Commission to call for meaningful revisions to its valuation regulations.

 This year's proposal by the Vehicle Value Commission follows the pattern of years before by determining the amount of a car's excise tax in almost-exclusive reliance on National Automobile Dealers Association (NADA) book values.
 More specifically, the regulations propose relying solely on the NADA's designated "clean retail value" of a car, based on its make and model, for all used cars up to 17 years old.
 For new cars, the manufacturer's suggested retail price as listed in the NADA book or similar guide would set the value.

-Particularly in light of the 2010 state law change that has significantly increased both the size of the tax that can be imposed and the number of previously-exempt cars that are subject to the tax, is time for the Commission to adopt a methodology that is fairer to taxpayers, car owners, the spirit of the statute and basic notions of due process.
+Particularly in light of the 2010 state law change that has significantly increased both the size of the tax that can be imposed and the number of previously-exempt cars that are subject to the tax, it is past time for the Commission to adopt a methodology that is fairer to taxpayers, car owners, the spirit of the statute and basic notions of due process.

-As the Commission is aware, four years ago the General Assembly gave municipalities much greater discretion to collect taxes on motor vehicles, making the Commission's methodology more important than ever.
+As the Commission is aware, the 2010 law gave municipalities much greater discretion to collect taxes on motor vehicles, making the Commission's methodology more important than ever.
 Previously, the state required cities and towns to exempt the first \$6,000 of a vehicle's value when calculating tax bills.
 Now, however, municipalities need only exempt the first \$500 in vehicle value, and many communities have taken advantage of that opportunity in order to raise much-needed revenue.
 This, in turn, understandably created post-sticker shock among many car owners who, in a number of cases, face significant tax bills on motor vehicles that may not have been subject to any tax at all for years, or were the subject of much lower taxes.